 First: the R7 revs much lower than the R6 so needs to have longer gearing so its top speed in each gear is not limited by its low rev ceiling comparatively.

-Secondly: the R7 produces much more power and torque lower in the rpm so is not negatively affected by running longer gearing comparative to the R6.
+Secondly: the R7 produces much more power and torque lower in the rpm so is not negatively affected by running longer gearing compared to the R6.

 It’s at 50 mph where the R7 would be hooking second gear while the R6 is still screaming in first gear.

-Testament the R7’s grunt you can see that second gear it actually matches the R6’s thrust/acceleration with the R6 in first gear all the way to around 40 mph.
-Same again if we compare the R7’s third gear with the R6’s second gear.
-Very similar up to 50 mph.
+Same again if we compare the YZF-R7s third gear with the R6’s second gear.
+Very similar up to around 50 mph.

 Yamaha R7 vs R6 Speeds in each gear at 5000 rpm